Google Gemini

 • Workspace Integration: Seamless integration with Google ecosystem

-The core principle is: Use it to enhance learning, not replace learning.
-By fully leveraging multimodal capabilities, long context windows, and real-time search features, you can significantly improve learning efficiency and understanding depth.
+The core principle for how students use Gemini is: Use it to enhance learning, not replace learning.
+By fully leveraging multimodal capabilities, long context windows, and real-time search features when students use Gemini, they can significantly improve learning efficiency and understanding depth.

 For non-students or after your free year, the Free Tier provides powerful features that meet most daily learning needs.
 For advanced research, consider Google AI Pro ($19.99/month) or Google AI Ultra ($249.99/month) for maximum capabilities.